 Units include the 15th Regimental Signal Brigade, the 551st Signal Battalion, and the 369th Signal Battalion.
 Additionally, you’ll find the 442nd Signal Battalion, the Ordnance Training Detachment, and the Cyber Non-Commissioned Officer Academy.

 Several MI tenants are embedded at Ft.
 Gordon, including the 319th Military Intelligence (B Company), the 502nd Military Intelligence (B Company), and the 513th Military Intelligence Brigade.
+Speaking of MI, here are the top 4 things you should know about gathering intel.

 Other branches are also at Gordon, including the Marine Support Battalion (Company D), and a series of Air Force Units.